Dutch Mastiff (called 'Old Vertue') with Dunham Massey in the background

 Summary

-Oil painting on canvas, Dutch Mastiff (called 'Old Vertue') with Dunham Massey in the background, by Jan Wyck (Haarlem 1652 – Mortlake 1700), 1700.
-A painting of a muscular pug with brindle coat, seated on a mound in the immediate foreground, with the south-eastern side of Dunham Massey Hall in the background at left and the Park in the middle distance.
+Oil painting on canvas, A Dutch Mastiff (called 'Old Vertue') with Dunham Massey in the background, by Jan Wyck (Haarlem 1652 – Mortlake 1700), 1700.
+A painting of a muscular pug with brindle coat, seated on a mound in the immediate foreground, with the south-east side of Dunham Massey Hall in the background at left and the Park in the middle distance.
 The pug dominates the composition and is turned slightly to proper right.
 A swallow dives in flight near the pug, at top left.
-In the middle distance deer are visible in the parkland at left and at right, a shepherd and his dog herding a flock of sheep.
-Pugs, also historically known as Dutch Mastiffs, were brought from the Chinese imperial court to Europe in the sixteen century.
-They were a favourite breed of the House of Orange and gained popularity in England during the coregency of William III and Mary II.
-The pug in this picture, known as Pugg or Old Vertue, was the beloved pet of George Booth, 2nd Earl of Warrington (1675 – 1758).
-Booth remodelled Dunham Massey from the seventeenth-century edifice depicted in this view to the Georgian mansion we see today.
+In the middle-distance deer are visible in the parkland at left and at right, a shepherd and his dog herding a flock of sheep.

 Full description